braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 #### Number

-[numbers][10] are numeric values, which can be integers or floats. for example, a user may have `shoe_size: 10` or `levels_completed: 287`. number values don't have apostrophes around them.
+[Numbers][10] are numeric values, which can be integers or floats.
+For example, a user may have `shoe_size: 10` or `levels_completed: 287`.
+Number values don't have apostrophes around them.

 {% raw %}